 Check the average weather condition (US and Canada only) at the place you want to visit on the day you will be there - past performance is not a guarantee of future results but in most cases our 10 year average temperatures can be trusted to at least give you a vague idea if this is a fur parka or a tank top day.

-Check the current weather forecast - once your trip if about to start you can get to the weather forecast easily for each stop on your trip.
-And we can display a weather map if that's what you want.
+Check the current weather forecast - once your trip if about to start you can get to the weather forecast for each stop on your trip.

 Find flights from your home to where your trip starts, reserve the rental car for the duration of your trip - this is yet another feature where Furkot using real dates comes handy.
 We know when you are going to travel and we can help you get there.